puniverse/capsule/README.md

 * `capsule.java.home`: forces the capsule to use the given path to a Java installation when launching the application.
 * `capsule.offline`: if defined (without a value) or set to `true`, Capsule will not attempt to contact online repositories for dependencies
 * `capsule.local`: the path for the local Maven repository; defaults to CAPSULE_CACHE/deps
-* `capsule.resolve`: all external depndencies, if any, will be downloaded (if not cached already), and/or the capsule will be extracted if necessary, but the application will not be launched
+* `capsule.resolve`: all external dependencies, if any, will be downloaded (if not cached already), and/or the capsule will be extracted if necessary, but the application will not be launched

 Capsule defines these system properties in the application's process: